Sebastian Rahtz: Career

 From 1999 to 2015 he worked at Oxford University Computing Services (OUCS) which in August 2012 merged with two other departments to become IT Services.
-He joined the department in 1999 from Elsevier, having previously been a lecturer in Humanities Computing at the University of Southampton.
+He joined the department in 1999 from Elsevier, having previously served as a lecturer in Humanities Computing at the University of Southampton.
 He became Head of the Information and Support Group in OUCS, and then joint Director (for Research) of the Academic IT Group in 2010, and a member of the senior management team.
-In 2014 he was appointed Chief Data Architect.
+In 2014, he was appointed Chief Data Architect.
 He took medical retirement from IT Services in the late summer of 2015.